Religious Education

 • 5th Grade

-Catholic Charities - Kindergarten through 12th grade participates in Chest of Drawers refugee resettlement outreach by donating new children's clothes to refugee families who have been relocated to the metro Atlanta area.
+Catholic Charities Refugee Resettlement - Pre-K through 12th grade participates in Chest of Drawers refugee resettlement outreach by donating new children's clothes to refugee families who have been relocated to the metro Atlanta area.

 • 6th Grade